trustwallet/developer/wallet-core/newevmchain.md

 - Discard changes in `include/TrustWalletCore/TWBlockchain.h` and `src/Coin.cpp`, no need for new blockchain type.
 - Check the test file `tests/X/TWCoinTypeTests.cpp` (`X` is the name of the blockchain).
 - There are some test cases test derivation for all coins.
 Extend these with the new chain.
-If the new chain reuses Eth address, it can reuse the Eth case in the switch statements.
+If the new chain reuses Ethereum address, it can reuse the Ethereum case in the switch statements.
 ```
 tests/CoinAddressDerivationTests.cpp
 android/app/src/androidTest/java/com/trustwallet/core/app/blockchains/CoinAddressDerivationTests.kt